 Senate Sub. for HB 2597 enacts new law relating to the disposal of solid waste generated by drilling of oil and gas wells.
 It requires the Secretary of Health and Environment to adopt, by January 1, 2014, rules and regulations governing land-spreading of waste generated by drilling oil and gas wells.
-The Secretary is required to coordinate with the Kansas Corporation Commission on this matter. (heard July 22, 2013)
+The Secretary is required to coordinate with the Kansas Corporation Commission on this matter.
+(The corresponding rules and regulations were heard at the July 22, 2013, meeting.)